Relapse and Addiction Prevention

 Once the user has reached the point where he or she can no longer live happily without the drug, the disease poses a potential danger to the addict as well as to their family and friends.
 By treating drug addiction as a chronic disease, drug users can take and maintain control of the addiction.

-Addiction Prevention: Immunizing the Young against Drug Addiction
+Prevention: Immunizing the Young against Drug Addiction

-Addiction prevention is easiest when the potential user makes the decision not to use.
+Prevention from addiction is easiest when the potential user makes the decision not to use.
 Addiction prevention for children can be facilitated by parents through regular and supportive communication that enables the child to speak the truth and supports the child’s efforts to resist drug use.
 Parents who set a good example and maintain strong bonds with their children often find greater success in addiction prevention for their child.

 Relapse Addiction Prevention: An Active Ingredient of the Cure